Rova Validation Quick Reference Guide

 Selecting pathway(s) to validate

+This assumes the user is already familiar with the Pathfinder application.
 Details of navigating Pathfinder can be found here: Luna User Guide.
 This covers using the dashboard grid, filtering & searching.

 The only additional requirement for Rova is to select the Rova view from the view selection drop-down menu.
 It is crucial that validating Rova pathways commences from the Rova worklist, as this is how the validation outcome – the acid test of whether Rova has got its recommendation right or not – is linked to the Rova cohort;